The Succulent Plant Page goes to Families of Succulent Plants goes to

 The flowering plants (Magnoliophyta, angiosperms) can be divided into two groups, Monocotyledons and Dicotyledons.

-The Monocotyledons are named (John Ray, 1703) for the single leaf or cotyledon produced from a sprouting seed.
+Monocotyledons (John Ray, 1703) are named for the single leaf or cotyledon produced from a sprouting seed.
 Their lineage probably derives from the first flowering plants.
 Fossils with characteristics of Monocotyledons occur in deposits from the early Cretaceous period.

 Common although not invariable features among Monocotyledons are an irregular distribution of vascular bundles across the stem, leaves with parallel veins, flowers with parts in multiples of three and adventitious roots.
 Pollen usually has a single furrow running across the grain, and seeds have a single cotyledon.
 Most plant life styles are found among an estimated 50,000 - 60,000 species, including herbs, epiphytes, vines and trees.
 Modern molecular analysis has confirmed the coherence of most of the group.
 However, taxonomy within the Monocotyledons is frequently controversial and changes frequently.